How much does an EV charger installation cost?

 Electrical panel upgrades if your current system can't handle the load.

-Major construction needed for wiring, like trenching or extensive drywall work.
+Major construction is needed for wiring, such as trenching or extensive drywall work.

 The price you’ll pay for your EV charger installation is unique to your specific home’s setup and needs—it’s not a one-size-fits-all cost estimate.
 The most common factors that influence price are: